YuxiaoWang519/ywportfolio-React-/README.md

 This is a personal portfolio page in development.
 You can download and use this as a template for your own, however this is a work in progress project which bounds to have issues and parts that not comply with some best practice.
 Use it on your own risk.

+To run:
+npm i and then npm start

+to build ;
+npm build

+more: take a look into the